Gapan Church

 The Minor Basilica and National Shrine of La Virgen Divina Pastora, known canonically as the Three Kings Parish and commonly known as Gapan Church, is a Roman Catholic minor basilica and national shrine in Gapan, Nueva Ecija in the Philippines that was founded in the 1500s.
 It is under the jurisdiction of the Diocese of Cabanatuan.

 It is one of the oldest Roman Catholic churches in the country, and the oldest and the biggest colonial church in Nueva Ecija.
-The church has been a pilgrimage site for two patron saints of Gapan and also of Nueva Ecija; the Three Kings, and the Divina Pastora (Divine Shepherdess).
+The church has been a pilgrimage site for two patron saints of Gapan and also of Nueva Ecija; the Three Kings, and La Divina Pastora (Divine Shepherdess).
 In 1986, the Catholic Bishops Conference of the Philippines declared the church as a national shrine.
 In 2024, Pope Francis granted the title of Minor Basilica to the shrine.

 History

 Foundation

 The Augustinians formally accepted Gapan and established in it a community with its own minister on August 28, 1595.
-Situated across the Rio Chico, Gapan was originally bounded by Manicling, San Miguel de Mayumo and the Cordillera mountains.
-Due to its rapid progress, the Provincial Council decreed on October 31, 1636, that Gapan be divided into two vicariates; the first will be composed of Gapan, Junas and San Miguel and the second will be composed of the areas north of the river.
+Situated across the Río Chico, Gapan was originally bounded by Manicling, San Miguel de Mayumo and the Cordillera mountains.
+Due to its rapid progress, the Provincial Council decreed on October 31, 1636, that Gapan be divided into two vicariates; the first will be composed of Gapan, Junas and San Miguel; and the second of the areas north of the river.
 In 1704, Governor General Domingo de Zabalburu ordered that all Chinese living in the missions of Bongabon, Santor, Carranglan and Pantabangan transfer to Gapan.
 These movement witnessed the steady increase of population.
 In 1612, Gapan merely had a population of 1,800 which soared to 3,651 in 1760 and in 1896, 15,238.